 Where and how is chromium produced?

 Chromium reacts readily with oxygen so we never find it in Earth's crust in its pure metal state.
 Most commercial chromium comes from chromium iron ore, also called chromite (FeCr2O4), mined in such diverse countries as Albania, Brazil, Cuba, Finland, India, Kazakhstan, Russia, South Africa, Turkey, the Ukraine, and Zimbabwe; of these, South Africa, Kazakhstan, and Turkey produce approximately three quarters of the world's chromite.

 According to the US Geological Survey (USGS), major exporters of chromium to the United States include South Africa, Kazakhstan, and Russia.
 Russia produces most of its chromium electrolytically (by electrolysis), the United States uses both electrolytic and aluminothermic production (heating with aluminum in smelters), while the other countries use mostly aluminothermic methods.
-In 2016, the world produced around 30 million tons of chromite ore (slightly more than the 28 million tons produced in 2015), of which the vast majority (over 95 percent) ended up in metal production.
+In 2017, the world produced around 31 million tons of chromite ore (slightly more than the 28 million tons produced in 2015), of which the vast majority (over 95 percent) ended up in metal production.
 The United States currently uses about 6 percent of the total chromite ore produced worldwide.
 As of 2019, total world reserves of chromite ore are estimated at over 12 billion tons—enough to supply world needs for centuries.
 About 95 percent of this is concentrated in just three countries: South Africa, Kazakhstan, and India.